jerry-ye-xu/chatbot_rasa/README.md

      --data-binary @repository.json
 ```

+When I first loaded up the server, the training data from `nlu.md` did not load properly.
+I removed the regex and synonyms and the data loaded properly, but I have yet to confirm whether it's one or both of them.

 ## Worklog
+- 13/01/20 | 0.0.8-rc - Debugging Rasa X server and preparing another story with languages and industry advice.
 - 12/01/20 | 0.0.7-rc - Merge with Master branch for Rasa X deployment.
 - 27/01/20 | 0.0.6-rc - Revamped nlu classes to support a more structured story flow.
 Added 3 forms, academic, industry and career choice.
 Removed `interest_level` intents and
 - 26/01/20 | 0.0.5-rc - Building miscellaneous question path and one happy path.
 Made forms work and updated intents classes - we're no longer incorporating the interest level of the user.
 Added list of random facts.